5 Cities Around The World That Are Underwater

 Hidden underwater, lost villages and cities can be found in different parts of the world.

-And where intricate mosaics, towering statues and astonishing hieroglyphics that were once on land have ended up underwater.
+And where intricate mosaics, towering statues and astonishing hieroglyphics, which were once on dry land, ended up underwater.

 Bay in Italy